 After presiding at the helm of the Transcendentalists’ landmark journal The Dial for four years, in 1844 Fuller was recruited by publisher Horace Greeley to join his New York Tribune as a literary critic.
 She went on to become the publication’s first female editor and first female foreign correspondent when in 1848 she was dispatched to Europe to cover the crises sweeping across the Continent.
 There she met and fell in love with an Italian revolutionary and disinherited marquis eleven years her junior, Giovanni Angelo Ossoli.
 Together they supported Giuseppe Mazzini’s 1849 revolution for the establishment of a Roman Republic – Fuller sending back stirring dispatches to the Tribune as well as volunteering at the front-line hospital.
 She and Ossoli had a son, did or perhaps didn’t get married, and Fuller wrote a book on the Italian rising before the destitute couple made the fateful decision to secure discounted passage back to America on a cargo ship so heavily laden with marble it was deemed unsafe by her friend Robert Browning.
 When the ship struck the Fire Island sandbar after two interminable months at sea, it began breaking up immediately due to its excess weight.

-Margaret Fuller was America’s first feminist.
+Margaret Fuller wrote America’s first major feminist work.
 She was her country’s first full-fledged female intellectual.
 But her life was blighted by a gender crisis that consumed her.
 “Tis an evil lot to have a man’s ambition and a woman’s heart,” she decried.
 What must it have been like for this brilliant woman to know with absolute certainty that there were few if any minds comparable to her own?
 But yet she was forced to suffer the limitations and discriminations of her gender in a male-dominated world that could not yet accept that women were capable of genius.
-Even though her once forgotten works have thankfully been reclaimed by modern women, the tragedy of her enduring legacy is this: if Margaret Fuller had been a man, she would today be as renowned and esteemed as Ralph Waldo Emerson.
+Even though her once forgotten works have thankfully been reclaimed by modern women, the tragedy of her legacy is this: if Margaret Fuller had been a man, she would in life and death have been as renowned and esteemed as Ralph Waldo Emerson.